3 Ways to Maximize Itemized Tax Deductions

 In the past you could deduct investment fees, tax prep fees, and a slate of theft and casualty losses that didn't require a disaster declaration.
 When the new tax laws went into effect in 2018, those deductions went away.
 Although the standard deduction is now higher, the slate of allowable deductions contracted.

-If you haven't itemized your deductions in the past, don't rely on old knowledge for 2017.
+If you haven't itemized your deductions in the past, don't rely on old knowledge.
 Ask for help from a tax professional to avoid costly mistakes.